 211 Main Street, San Francisco, CA 94105

-2. Inform our investment representative about the stock transfer as soon as the transaction has been completed by contacting:
+2. Inform us about your stock transfer as soon as the transaction has been completed by contacting

 Marshall & Sullivan, Inc.

 AND our development manager:

 Thank you very much!